keckj/3d/README.md

 #### Compilation was successfull but when I launch the binary I get `ERROR  : Kernel launch failed : invalid device function` ?

-You mosy likely set an invalid value to the variable `NARCH` in `vars.mk`.
+You most likely set an invalid value to the variable `NARCH` in `vars.mk`.
 Check your device CUDA Compute Capability online, it should be minimum 11 (standing for 1.1).
 Change `NARCH` according to what your device is capable and recompile from sources.